-My girls really enjoyed the Texas State Railroad Society’s presentation at the Railroad Heritage Center.
+My girls enjoyed the Texas State Railroad Society’s presentation at the Railroad Heritage Center.
 They couldn’t stop talking about the artifacts and memorabilia they saw, including a model train display.

-You can travel aboard the historic Texas State Railroad, which offers both steam and diesel excursions, and even take a 60-minute long round-trip journey to the North Pole in your pajamas at Christmas with The Polar Express™ rides.
+You can travel aboard the historic Texas State Railroad, which offers steam and diesel excursions, and even take a 60-minute round-trip journey to the North Pole in your pajamas at Christmas with The Polar Express™ rides.

 One of the highlights of our stay in Palestine was attending the Chuckwagon Races, where different teams from all across the Southern states gather to race their horse-drawn wagons.
 It was so thrilling!

 If you’re looking for somewhere to have a tasty breakfast, we recommend the Eilenberger Bakery.
 My family visited the shop, and we were amazed at the variety and the globally-acclaimed recipes they boast.

 We had a delightful lunch at the Pint & Barrel Drafthouse in Old Town, Palestine.
 The restaurant provides board games for use, and my teenagers and I challenged each other with a round of Scrabble while my little one played with blocks.
 The dartboard was a hit, too!